Reviewing SBI (SBHGF) & Its Peers

-SBI (OTCMKTS: SBHGF) is one of 49 publicly-traded companies in the “Nondepository credit institutions” industry, but how does it compare to its peers?
-We will compare SBI to related businesses based on the strength of its analyst recommendations, profitability, valuation, institutional ownership, dividends, risk and earnings.
+SBI (OTCMKTS: SBHGF) is one of 49 publicly-traded companies in the “Nondepository credit institutions” industry, but how does it weigh in compared to its rivals?
+We will compare SBI to related businesses based on the strength of its dividends, valuation, institutional ownership, analyst recommendations, earnings, risk and profitability.

-This table compares SBI and its peers revenue, earnings per share and valuation.
+This table compares SBI and its rivals’ net margins, return on equity and return on assets.

 |SBI